DanteLore/SmolbeanPlanet3D/README.md

 Save and load menus, with an automated name generator (foreshadowing random names for colonists, perhaps).
 ![Screenshot](./Docs/Images/screenshot24.png)

 Not-so-low-poly stonecutter hut.
-I greated the cool stone brick style of the stonecutters hut by staring blankly at this YouTube video for hours: https://www.youtube.com/watch?v=tX3JZF53e24&t=2s
+I created the cool stone brick style of the stonecutters hut by staring blankly at this YouTube video for hours: https://www.youtube.com/watch?v=tX3JZF53e24&t=2s
 ![Screenshot](./Docs/Images/screenshot23.png)

+Here's an updated TO DO list...

+1. Add a stonecutter and get them cuttin' stones
+2. Set up the build menu to create buttons automatically, perhaps from some scriptable object data (prefab, thumbnail, building data etc).
+3. Animals (dodos I think) and a hunter
+4. Drops!
+Trees drop logs, rocks drop stones.
+Wood/Stonecutters collect these and dump them by their huts, until there's no more room.
+5. Separate people from their buildings - currently, the colonists lifespans are controlled by their buildings.
+Do this centrally.
+6. Create rigged models for the colonists, animate and import them.
+Colonists dress the way they dress, they don't change clothes based on their job.
+7. Get some decent GPU-instanced grass on the go, to make the ground look more professional.
+8. Sort out the lighting so the buildings look less lame.
+9. Add time of day as a concept, including day/night cycle.
+10. Warehouse and Porters (new job type - carries stuff round the island as needed).
+11. First production chain buildings - Sawmill?
+Butcher?
+...OK, that's like a year's worth of work...

 ## Making a game